 Do you want to mess up your life?
 Forfeit your joy, and face sorrow and shame?
 Then have a child that is a fool!
 A disgraceful and troublesome child can suck the life out of your soul.
-It will be a calamity that crushes you and your spouse (Pr 10:1; 17:25; 19:13).
+It is a calamity that can crush you and your spouse (Pr 10:1; 17:25; 19:13).

 All children are born with a foolish heart that defaults to selfishness, sloth, and sin (Pr 22:15; Ps 14:1-3; 51:5; 58:3).
 However, this foolishness may usually be driven out of a child by reproof and a corrective rod (Pr 22:15; 19:13; 20:30; 23:13-14; 26:3; 29:15).

 But some children are born compulsive and incorrigible fools, which is either God’s chastening (if the parents are elect) or judgment (if they are not elect).
 There is no cure for this wretch, for you cannot drive the foolishness out of him by any means (Pr 27:22).

 Neglectful parents, especially fathers, turn other children into fools.
 These hateful men do not train their children, and the results are terrible: the children are hardened in the folly with which they were born.
 There is hope when a child is young (Pr 13:24; 19:18; 22:6,15), but if you squander the opportunity, shame and trouble are ahead (Pr 29:15).